-Peter Sarstedt's elder brother Richard had already had a #1 hit in UK "Well I Ask You" in 1961,when he sang under the name Eden Kane.
-When Peter Sarstedt reached #1 7 years later, this made them the first brothers to have solo #1s in Britain.
-In 1976 a third Sarstedt brother, Robin, reached #3 in the UK with his version of Hoagy Carmichael's "My Resistance Is Low," enabling the Sarstedt clan to become the only 3 brothers in British chart history to rack up separate solo hits.
+Peter Sarstedt's elder brother Richard had already had a #1 hit in UK, "Well I Ask You" in 1961, when he sang under the name Eden Kane.
+When Peter Sarstedt reached #1 seven years later, it made them the first brothers to have solo #1s in Britain.
+In 1976 a third Sarstedt brother, Robin, reached #3 in the UK with his version of Hoagy Carmichael's "My Resistance Is Low," enabling the Sarstedt clan to become the only three brothers in British chart history to rack up separate solo hits.

 Among the personalities this song references is Zizi Jeanmarie, who was a French ballerina who in the 1950s was reckoned to be the best dancer of her generation.
 It also refers to Aga Khan, a wealthy Islamic leader who married the English fashion model Sarah Croker-Poole in 1969.
 The names of Marlene Dietrich, Picasso, Sachel Distel and The Rolling Stones are also mentioned.

 This 5-minute song was not originally intended to be a single.
 Peter comments in 1000 UK #1 Hits

 by Jon Kutner and Spencer Leigh: "I wanted to write a long, extended piece because I was working in folk clubs and universities, and Al Stewart had something that was half an hour long and Bob Dylan's 'Sad Eyed Lady Of The Lowlands

 ' took a whole side of an album.
 'Where Do You Go To My Lovely' was my first attempt at writing something longer than my normal 3 minutes.
 It was amazingly easy to write, but I knew what I wanted to say.
 I wanted to say something about this particular person, although it wasn't about anyone specific."